openstack-archive/deb-python-pager/README.rst

 It is meant to be finally included into standard library http://bugs.python.org/issue8408

-Author:  anatoly techtonik <techtonik@gmail.com>
+| Author:  anatoly techtonik <techtonik@gmail.com>
-License: Public Domain (or MIT if a license is required)
+| License: Public Domain (or MIT if a license is required)

 Status
 ------

-0.1
+0.1 (stable)
- - allows to show content page by page
+ - shows content page by page
  - allows to get console/terminal dimensions
  - works on Windows
  - works on Linux